 - Amplification: The process of spreading specific information, whether factual or not, and increasing its reach by sharing and discussing on communication platforms (eg, social media, local news, radio, etc.). - Data/Information Void: A lack of reliable or accessible data or information on the health issue of concern. - Debunking: The process of exposing, refuting, or correcting false or misleading information spreading in a community.
-This includes fact-based, logic-based, and source-based debunking. - Disinformation: Deliberately false or misleading information usually spread via various communications channels with the intent to manipulate, deceive, or influence beliefs, opinions, or actions. - Escalating Public Health Issue: A public health event with the potential for increasing misunderstanding or rumors. - High/Low Trust: The levels of trust between individuals or communities and health authorities. - Infodemic: The overabundance of information-both accurate and inaccurate-related to an escalating public health issue. - Inoculation: The process of teaching people to identify and refute misleading or false information.
-Inoculation messages-which typically contain a warning that the user will see misinformation, information to help the user spot and refute the rumor, and an example of false or misleading information users can identify in the future-are meant to build cognitive resilience to mis/disinformation in the same way vaccines prompt the human body to create antibodies to fight against future infections.1 - Large Language Models (LLMs): A type of artificial intelligence that has been trained using huge amounts of data to understand and generate human-like language (eg, OpenAl's ChatGPT series, Meta's LLaMA, and Google's PaLM2). - Misinformation: False or inaccurate information. - Health/Science/Media Literacy: A person's ability to effectively access, analyze, interpret, evaluate, and use information to make informed decisions about their health, scientific facts, and media content. - Plain Language: Written or spoken communication that uses clear and concise language to help the intended audience understand the first time they encounter it. - Prebunking: The act of addressing or refuting potential false information before an individual is exposed.
-This involves educating people about common tactics of deception or manipulation, encouraging critical thinking, and engaging target audiences. - Public Health Emergency Preparedness and Response (PHEPR): Engagement in public health activities that aim to prevent, protect against, quickly respond to, and recover from public health emergencies.2 - Rumor: A claim that is untrue, may be untrue, or is misleading.
+This includes fact-based, logic-based, and source-based debunking. - Escalating Public Health Issue: A public health event with the potential for increasing misunderstanding or rumors. - High/Low Trust: The levels of trust between individuals or communities and health authorities. - Infodemic: The overabundance of information-both accurate and inaccurate-related to an escalating public health issue. - Inoculation: The process of teaching people to identify and refute misleading or false information.
+Inoculation messages-which typically contain a warning that the user will see misleading rumors or false narratives, information to help the user spot and refute the rumor, and an example of false or misleading rumors users can identify in the future-are meant to build cognitive resilience to such claims in the same way vaccines prompt the human body to create antibodies to fight against future infections.1 - Large Language Models (LLMs): A type of artificial intelligence that has been trained using huge amounts of data to understand and generate human-like language (eg, OpenAl's ChatGPT series, Meta's LLaMA, and Google's PaLM2). - Health/Science/Media Literacy: A person's ability to effectively access, analyze, interpret, evaluate, and use information to make informed decisions about their health, scientific facts, and media content. - Plain Language: Written or spoken communication that uses clear and concise language to help the intended audience understand the first time they encounter it. - Prebunking: The act of addressing or refuting potential false or misleading rumors before an individual is exposed.
+This involves educating people about common tactics of deception or manipulation, encouraging critical thinking, and engaging target audiences. - Public Health Emergency Preparedness and Response (PHEPR): Engagement in public health activities that aim to prevent, protect against, quickly respond to, and recover from public health emergencies. - Rumor: A claim that is untrue, may be untrue, or is misleading. - Secondary Messenger: People and institutions outside of public health departments and government agencies that play important roles in PHEPR, including disseminating health messaging, building trust in public health, and dispelling rumors.

-- Secondary Messenger: People and institutions outside of public health departments and government agencies that play important roles in PHEPR, including disseminating health messaging, building trust in public health, and dispelling misinformation. - Social Listening: The process of tracking information on communication platforms to identify false information or information gaps about an escalating public health issue. - Trusted Messenger: Someone who is perceived as reliable, credible, and trustworthy to a target audience.
+- Social Listening: The process of tracking information on communication platforms to identify false narratives or information gaps about an escalating public health issue. - Trusted Messenger: Someone who is perceived as reliable, credible, and trustworthy to a target audience.